retextjs/retext/readme.md

 ## Intro

-retext is an ecosystem of plugins that work with natural language as structured data, specifically ASTs (abstract syntax trees).
+retext is an ecosystem of plugins that work with natural language as structured data, specifically CSTs (concrete syntax trees).
-ASTs make it easy for programs to deal with prose.
+Syntax trees make it easy for programs to deal with prose.
 We call those programs plugins.
 Plugins inspect and change trees.
 You can use the many existing plugins or you can make your own.